-13.6 Department Heads can consider same day requests for illnesses.
+13.5 Department Heads can consider same day requests for illnesses.

 Such leave will be granted during a genuine illness of the employee or the serious illness of a member of his immediate family.
 All employees shall be required to furnish to the Public Employer such information as may be requested for the proper administration of this section.
-Uses of PTO leave for illnesses in any fiscal year shall not require a certificate from a medical doctor, unless the period of absence is in excess of three (3) consecutively assigned work days, in which case a doctor's certificate shall be required no later than the date the employee returns to work.
-Employees shall provide the doctor's certificate to the Department Head before or immediately after clocking in.
+Uses of PTO leave for illnesses in any fiscal year shall not require a certificate from a medical doctor, unless the period of absence is for four (4) or more consecutively assigned workdays, in which case a doctor's certificate shall be required no later than the date the employee returns to work.
+Employees shall provide the doctor's certificate to the Department Head before clocking in.
+Employees not providing a doctor's certificate will not be able to clock in to work until one is provided.
 Employees providing a doctor's certificate who also have PTO leave to cover the absence, shall not be subject to discipline.
 The certificate shall state any work restrictions due to their illness/injury.